 Stretching is a scientifically proven way to prevent and decrease the risk of injury during movement and exercise.
 It enables muscles to move and function properly through their full range of motion.
 Accordingly, certain types of stretches that directly target the iliotibial band to help manage symptoms.

 Basic ITB Stretch: Cross left leg behind right leg and lean forwards to the left side.
-When holding this pose for thirty seconds, the ITB is directly affected and stretched.
+When holding this pose for 30 seconds, the ITB is directly affected and stretched.

 Glute Stretch: Lay on your back and lay one leg flat on the ground while pulling the other close to your chest.
 This stretches the ITB directly.